I’m sure you’ve friends who ride with a power meter, and you probably have contemplated getting one for yourself.

 If you don’t use them properly, why use them at all?

-Our lives are surrounded by statistics and data.
-Isn’t it nice to sometimes just switch off from it all and ride for the love of riding?
+Statistics and data surround our lives.
+Isn’t it nice to sometimes switch off from it all and ride for the love of riding?

 The Bottom Line